ArgoCanada/argo-dm/docs/barge-summary.md

 The file we used was based off pool tests performed at Ifremer in France, the file containing all those parameters can be found [here]().

-Communication can be a challenge on the barge (as will be discussed in further detail later), so it is recommended that the launch sequence is started outside.
+Iridioum communication can be a challenge on the barge (as will be discussed in further detail later), so it is recommended that the launch sequence is started outside.
 Additionally, the file sent during the launch sequence may not be seen on the RUDICS server immediately, so we used the "5 fast eV actions" as our threshold on the NKE checklist as our "OK to deploy" step.
 At this point, the